Divorce Financial Settlement | FAQs - Everything You Need to Know

 Many people aren't aware that a divorce doesn't end your financial relationship with your ex.
 In England and Wales, you need to have a consent order (also known as a divorce financial settlement) approved by the courts.

-Formalising your financial settlement when you divorce is crucial because any unresolved financial claim could arise further down the line, even if you are divorced .
+Formalising your financial arrangement in divorce is crucial because any unresolved financial claim could arise further down the line, even if you are divorced .

-Therefore, it's important to that you and your ex partner get your financial arrangements sorted with a legally binding consent order / financial order that outlines the financial settlement for your divorce that you both have agreed to.
+Therefore, it's important that you and your ex-partner get your financial arrangements sorted with a legally binding consent order.

 Need some more personalised advice?